hexinfra/gorox/hemi/README.md

 Dependencies
 ------------

-A program using Hemi typically has following dependencies:
+A program using Hemi typically has the following dependencies:

 ```
   +-------------------------------------------------------------+